Skip to content

 Multi-tenancy and governance

 • OIDC + API keys — Cognito, Okta, Azure AD, Auth0, Google — anything with a JWKS endpoint works.
-API keys are stored as SHA-256 hashes with an LRU cache.
-Dev mode (no OIDC configured) grants anonymous admin for local development.
+JWTs are verified against the provider's JWKS (RS256 signature, issuer, audience, expiry).
+API keys are minted on demand, stored as SHA-256 hashes with an LRU cache, and returned in plaintext exactly once.
+Auth fails closed: with no OIDC issuer configured, every API request is rejected with 401 unless the operator explicitly opts into auth.devAuth: true (local development only, never production).

 • Governance policies — cluster-wide default + per-namespace overrides with field-level merge.
 Enforced synchronously at sandbox creation; violations return a structured policy_violation body with stable machine codes so UIs pinpoint the failing field.
 See Governance for the full rule list.